boutproject/BOUT-dev/manual/sphinx/users.rst

    Intended more for quick reference rather than a guide.

 - Most of the code contains Doxygen comment tags (which are slowly getting better).
-Running doxygen_ on these files should therefore generate an HTML reference.
+Running `doxygen <www.doxygen.org>`_ on these files should therefore generate an HTML reference.
 This is probably going to be the most up-to-date documentation.

-   .. _doxygen: www.doxygen.org

 License and terms of use
 ------------------------